 Potassium hydroxide is a chemical that comes as a powder, flakes, or pellets.
 It is commonly known as lye or potash.
 Potassium hydroxide is a caustic chemical.
-If it contacts tissues, it can cause injury.
+If it contacts tissues, it can cause severe damage, such as burning or ulcers, on contact.
 This article discusses poisoning from swallowing or touching potassium hydroxide or products that contain this chemical.

 Potassium hydroxide is found in:

 - Drain cleaners

 Note: This list may not be all inclusive.

 - Burns and severe pain in the mouth and throat

 - Throat swelling, which leads to difficulty breathing

 Symptoms from getting potassium hydroxide on the skin or in the eyes include: